newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/hvac-insurance-surety-bond.md

 You must purchase a $3,000 `surety bond|surety-bond` and Certificate of Liability Insurance in the sum of $500,000 for the duration of your license.

 To find an insurance broker, speak to your network, a local Chamber of Commerce, or supplier.
-Oftentimes, the best way to find a broker is through word of mouth.
+Often, the best way to find a broker is through word of mouth.

 ---